rbodson1/PersonalProject-AppointmentTaker/README.md

 This is an appointment taker android app that i developed for my mother to help her keep up with scheduling appointments for her hair braiding business.

-Please refer to the HowToUse.txt on how to use the app!
+If you are interested in testing the app with a PC/Mac, please use the released apk () with the help of BlueStacks Please refer to the HowToUse.txt on how to use the app!
 Thank you.

 Screenshots of the app